cartel1/lib_fetcher/README.md

     Use windows_x86_64_msvc_mingw_msys2_profile to build libs in the msys2 terminal.

-## Setup and Build Execution Requirements for MacOS 10+ x86_64 and arm64 Computers
+## Setup and Build Execution Instructions for MacOS 10+ x86_64 and arm64 Computers

 ### Software Requirements